Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Experimental Setups

-All SFW experiments use the official default configuration provided in the public repository, including an initial learning rate of 1.0, the dynamic\_change learning rate scheduling mode, momentum of 0.9, zero weight decay, a $k$-sparse polytope constraint with $K=10$ and $K_{\mathrm{frac}}=0.05$, diameter parameter $\tau=15$, constraint rescaling mode set to initialization, and the SFW\_Init option disabled.
+All SFW experiments use the official default configuration provided in the public repository, including an initial learning rate of 1.0, dynamic\_change learning rate scheduling, momentum of 0.9, zero weight decay, a $k$-sparse polytope constraint with $K=10$ and $K_{\mathrm{frac}}=0.05$, diameter parameter $\tau=15$, constraint rescaling mode set to initialization, and the SFW\_Init option disabled.
 For constrained updates, SFW performs projection onto the $k$-sparse polytope at every optimization step.
-CrAM, and SAM also follow the default settings specified in their official repositories.
-However, for ViT-B/32 and the ResNet50--UNet segmentation model, the default perturbation radius $\rho=0.5$ in SAM led to unstable training.
-We therefore selected a smaller $\rho$ by gradually reducing the value and choosing the one that yielded the highest F1-score.
+CrAM, SAM, and S$^{2}$SAM follow the default settings specified in their official repositories.
+However, for ViT-B/32 and ResNet50--UNet, the default perturbation radius $\rho=0.5$ in SAM and S$^{2}$SAM led to unstable training.
+We therefore selected a smaller $\rho$ by gradually reducing the value and choosing the one that yielded stable training and strong validation performance.